by • July 10, 2023

 Application Programming Interfaces (APIs) are everywhere, and with good reason.
-These bits of software join apps and microservices together in spite of different programming languages, operating systems, and data formats.
+These bits of software join apps and microservices together despite different programming languages, operating systems, and data formats.
 An API can integrate services that otherwise can’t communicate with each other.
-They lay the groundwork for most successful digital transformation strategies and composable enterprises.
-In this article we’ll give an overview of the different types of APIs and what that might mean for your organization.
+They lay the groundwork for the most successful digital transformation strategies and composable enterprises.
+In this article, we’ll give an overview of the different types of APIs and what that might mean for your organization.

 Most of the APIs you’ll encounter can be broken down into four main types: Open API, Partner API, Private API, and Composite API.

-While REST APIs can work with SOAP, this is not a true RESTful protocol and is often treated as a competitor.
-SOAP (short for Simple Object Access Protocol) web services are callbacks to Web 1.0 days, often used by enterprises and government systems for their strict, more defined security protocols.
-But most businesses today would benefit more from the flexibility and simplicity, and reduced bandwidth that REST provides.
+SOAP (short for Simple Object Access Protocol) APIs are among the original web services, dating back to Web 1.0 days.
+However, SOAP APIs are still widely used by enterprises and government systems due to SOAP’s strict, more defined security protocols.
+Most businesses today would benefit more from the flexibility, simplicity, and reduced bandwidth REST provides.

 Join the DreamFactory newsletter list.